Get to Know the 305

 Travel to Miami-Miami Beach

-Virgin Trains USA—a high-speed passenger train connecting Fort Lauderdale, West Palm Beach and Miami to Orlando—is available at 600 N.W.
+Brightline—a high-speed passenger train with stations in Aventura, Fort Lauderdale, Boca Raton and West Palm Beach in addition to Orlando and Miami—is available at 600 N.W.
 1st Ave.; parking is at 161 N.W.
-6th St. Service to Orlando is expected as phase 2.
-Phone (305) 521-4800 for customer service.
+6th St. Phone (305) 521-4800 for customer service.

 Metrobuses operate countywide.
-The fare is $2.25 for the majority of routes, plus 60c for a transfer to Metrorail; transfers to Metromover are free.
-Express bus fare is $2.25-$2.65.
+The fare is $2.25 for the majority of routes.
+Express bus fare is $2.65.
 Exact change is required.

 Metrorail fare is $2.25.
 Fare gates do not accept cash; an EASY Card or EASY Ticket is required, available at any Metrorail station or at sales outlets throughout the county.
-An EASY Pay application is available for cellphones.
-Bus transfers are 60c; transfers to Metromover are free.
+The Go Miami-Dade Transit app is available.
 Regular Metromover fare is free; the cost to transfer from Metromover to a bus or Metrorail is $2.25.
 Both Metromover and Metrorail trains operate daily 5 a.m.-midnight.
 Metromover cars arrive frequently—approximately every 90 seconds during rush hours and every 3 to 5 minutes during off-peak hours.
 Metrorail trains arrive approximately every 15 minutes on weekdays (every 10 minutes during high-volume hours, 6 a.m.-9:45 a.m. and 3:45 p.m.-6:45 p.m.) and every 30 minutes on weekends.
 For schedules, routes and fare information about both systems phone (305) 891-3131.
-A Miami-Dade Transit Tracker application also is available for cellphones.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.